 Probate is a judicial process where the court determines how an estate is handled after a person dies.
-Property in your revocable living trust will not go through probate when you die.
+Property in your living trust will not go through probate when you die.
 That’s because the trust instrument spells out who gets the property.
 Avoiding probate will save time and money for your heirs.

 Reason #2: Protecting Property for Certain Beneficiaries

 This is probably one of the most important reasons.
 When most of us think about estate planning, we think about giving our property to our husband or wife, our children, and other loved ones after we die.
 However, sometimes our intended beneficiaries just aren’t able to handle an inheritance.
 Minor children are the usual suspects here.
 Instead, the state appoints a guardian to hold the property until they reach majority age (usually age 18).
 Even then, parents cringe at the thought of an 18-year old getting any amount of money in a lump sum.
 The first thing a young adult might do is quit school, buy an expensive car, and head to Cancun.